nicholas-fong/TAPO-camera-motion-detect-and-record/README.md

 # TAPO camera: <br> person-detection -> video-recording <br>(for indoor/outdoor use)

-This scriipt detects a person using Open Source Computer Vision Library, after detection, start recording video.
+This scriipt detects a person using Open Source Computer Vision Library, after detection, starts recording video.
 Small objects like flying insects or fog droplets will not cause false positives.

 The following three packages are required: <br>
 *sudo apt install python3-opencv ffmpeg numpy*